 Chelsea Football Club Limited is a member of the group of companies headed by Fordstam Limited, a limited company incorporated and registered in England and Wales.

-This strategy applies to Fordstam Limited and to the group of companies headed by Fordstam Limited in accordance with Schedule 19 Finance Act 2016.
+This strategy applies to Fordstam Limited and to the group of companies headed by Fordstam Limited in accordance with Schedule 19 of the Finance Act 2016 (the Schedule).
 A list of the entities to which it applies is set out below.
-In this strategy, references to ‘Fordstam Limited’, ‘the firm’ or ‘the Group’ are to all these entities.
+In this strategy, references to ‘Fordstam Limited’ or ‘the Group’ are to all these entities.
 The strategy is being published in accordance with paragraph 16(2) of the Schedule.

 Governance in relation to UK taxation

 • Ultimate responsibility for the Group’s tax strategy and compliance rests with the Board of Directors of each company;

 • The Company Secretary of Fordstam Limited is the Board member with executive responsibility for tax matters and also fulfils the role of the Group’s Senior Accounting Officer;

 • Day-to-day management of the Group’s tax affairs is delegated to the Group’s Financial Accountant, who reports to the Director of Finance.
 Support and advice is provided by external professional advisors where appropriate;